TrentWilliams-ops/Dlss-Upd/README.md

 3. Extract the contents of the ZIP to a directory of your choice.

-4. Open the folder and run WinFormsApp1.exe.
+4. Open the folder and run Dlss Updater Manager.exe.

 5. Click the Download Updated DLSS button to fetch the latest DLSS file.